CybermindDBS/HibernateCrudWebApp/src/main/resources/readme.txt

 7. Working with multiple Databases (Use different cfg.xml for each db)
 8. Hibernate Filter
 9. Working with composite keys in Hibernate
-10. OR-Mapping: Association Mapping and Collection Mapping
+10. OR-Mapping: Association Mapping and Collection Mapping (Covered in HiringPlatformWebApp project)